45Drives/cephgeorep/README.md

 ## Notes
 * If your backup server is down, cephfssyncd will try to launch rsync and fail, however it will retry the sync at 25 second intervals.
 All new files in the server created while cephfssyncd is waiting for rsync to succeed will be synced on the next cycle.
-* If the backup directory is shared with Windows or Linux via an SMB share, files that are moved into the shared folder will not sync if their Last Modified time is earlier than the most recent sync.
+* Windows does not update the `mtime` attribute when drag/dropping or copying a file, so files that are moved into a shared folder will not sync if their Last Modified time is earlier than the most recent sync.
 * When the daemon is killed with SIGINT, SIGTERM, or SIGQUIT, it saves the last sync timestamp to disk in the directory specified in the configuration file to pick up where it left off on the next launch.
 If the daemon is killed with SIGKILL or if power is lost to the system causing an abrupt shutdown, the daemon will resync all files modified since the previously saved timestamp.

 [![45Drives Logo](https://www.45drives.com/img/45-drives-brand.png)](https://www.45drives.com)